teociaps/SwaggerUI.Themes/README.md

 ## Features
-- __New Themes__: Choose from a variety of themes to customize the Swagger documentation interface.
+- __[New Themes](#available-themes)__: Choose from a variety of themes to customize the Swagger documentation interface.
 Options include a default style that preserves the classic Swagger UI look, along with fresh, modern styles.
-View theme samples [here](#available-themes).
-- __Enhanced Functionality__: Access expanded features with both classic and modern styles for an optimized documentation experience.
-Learn more [here](#enhanced-functionalities).
+- __[Enhanced Functionality](#enhanced-functionalities)__: Access expanded features with both classic and modern styles for an optimized documentation experience.
-- __Custom Styles__: Design your own Swagger UI style by either extending the classic or modern base styles or creating a completely new look.
-Find details on custom styling [here](#custom-styles).
+- __[Custom Styles](#custom-styles)__: Design your own Swagger UI style by either extending the classic or modern base styles or creating a completely new look.
-- __Easy Integration__: [Install the package](#getting-started) and add style parameters to the existing Swagger UI setup for a seamless upgrade.
+- __[Easy Integration](#getting-started)__: and add style parameters to the existing Swagger UI setup for a seamless upgrade.

 ## Supported .NET Versions